 The VCW as a solution for KDMs

-- The VCW is a decision making framework which helps Key Decision Makers (KDMs) and people supporting them to find in a fun way, justified, well-supported and convincing solutions for their challenges in an effective and efficient manner.
+- The VCW is an inovation and decision making method which helps Key Decision Makers (KDMs) and people supporting them to find solutions for their challenges in an effective and efficient manner.

 - VCW’s effectiveness was proven to solve the challenges in the context of individuals, start-ups, NGOS, SMEs, large organizations and Fortune 500.
 For examples of previous applications of the VCW see section below.